-Smart contracts that can be viewed, verified, and agreed upon by all parties will gradually become more commonplace in our applications over time.
+Smart contracts that can be viewed, verified, and agreed upon by all parties will gradually become more commonplace in our applications.
 There will be bizarre new subsidiaries in our companies that are fully code-based and run on digital inputs from stakeholders automatically (the new active shareholders in the Web3 world).

 As time goes on, Web3’s cryptographic technologies and immutable transaction ledgers have proven themselves and shown the way.
-Even while it is not the only way technology will evolve (since the technology universe can easily handle numerous large revolutions at the same time), decentralization increasingly proves to be vital.
+Even while it is not the only way technology will evolve (since the technology universe can easily handle numerous significant revolutions at the same time), decentralisation increasingly proves to be vital.

-It’s clear from Web3 that we are going to have to rethink everything from IT to customer experience to our business models and management structures.
+It’s clear from Web3 that we will have to rethink everything from IT to customer experience to our business models and management structures.

-Even a simpler change will occur, such as accepting some cryptocurrencies for payment or issuing NFTs to represent intellectual property.
-However, these aren’t the long-term changes that will have a significant impact.
+Even more specific changes will occur, such as accepting some cryptocurrencies for payment or issuing NFTs representing the intellectual property.
+However, these aren’t the long-term changes that will significantly impact.

-Digital transformation is a moving target, and the goal posts keep shifting with each new major technological innovation, as we’ve learned as an industry.
-Web3 is a huge step forward, and like Web 2.0, it will force businesses to reevaluate their goals and methods of operation in radical new ways.
+Digital transformation is a moving target, and the goalposts keep shifting with each new major technological innovation, as we’ve learned as an industry.
+Web3 is a huge step forward, and unlike Web 2.0, it will force businesses to reevaluate their goals and methods of operation in radical new ways.

 Applications Of Web3 In Business

-If the past is any indication, most organizations will have a hard time and uneven time adopting many of Web3’s ideas, from new ways of making money to the idea of decentralization itself.
+If the past is any indication, most organisations will have a hard time and rough time adopting many of Web3’s ideas, from new ways of making money to the concept of decentralisation itself.
 But that doesn’t mean there aren’t already a lot of good targets for which businesses can start making plans and try out prototypes and proofs of concept.

 1. Decentralized Autonomous Organizations (DAOs)

-The concept of a DAO is laid forth in a smart contract that can be accessed by anybody.
+A DAO is laid forth in a smart contract that anybody can access.
 All parties have a well-defined decision-making procedure in place.
-In an enterprise environment, DAOs can be utilized for everything from open innovation and investment to IP-based professional services or industry-wide consortiums.
+In an enterprise environment, DAOs can be utilised for everything from open innovation and investment to IP-based professional services or industry-wide consortiums.

-Virtual and mixed reality worlds, many of which are built on decentralized notions, have been the subject of a great deal of speculation and investment.
+Virtual and mixed reality worlds, built on decentralised notions, have been the subject of much speculation and investment.
 Using a metaverse construct, many of the most valuable internal and external business use cases (team cooperation, onboarding, learning, and development) can be fulfilled.

 3. Blockchain And Distributed Ledger (DLT)

-Blockchain technology has been a hot topic in the supply chain, counterfeit detection, data storage, and cybersecurity arenas for a long time now.
-Industry-specific blockchain consortiums have also arisen as a result of these use cases maturing.
+Blockchain technology has been a hot topic in the supply chain, counterfeit detection, data storage, and cybersecurity arenas for a long time.
+Industry-specific blockchain consortiums have also arisen due to these use cases maturing.

 4. Web3 Apps

-For businesses, this means developing internal apps that leverage decentralized data, customer-facing apps that conduct transactions or give data services, as well as the emerging decentralized ERP and CRM systems like Energy Ledger, which are tailored to specific supply chains in the energy industry.
+For businesses, this means developing web3 apps that leverage decentralised data, customer-facing apps that conduct transactions or give data services, and emerging decentralised ERP and CRM systems like Energy Ledger, which are tailored to specific supply chains in the energy industry.

 5. Cryptocurrency And Digital Assets

 Businesses are all about making money, and cryptocurrencies offer a wide range of ways to do that.
-For instance, loyalty programs can be turned into digital currencies, tokens can be issued for corporate social responsibility, currencies backed by assets and commodities can be made, and much more.
-One of the less strategic but more and more useful ways to get people to use cryptocurrency is to accept it as payment.
+For instance, loyalty programs can be turned into digital currencies; tokens can be issued for corporate social responsibility; money backed by assets and commodities can be made, and much more.
+One of the less strategic but more and more valuable ways to get people to use cryptocurrency is to accept it as payment.

-A few decentralized approaches are fundamentally reshaping human endeavors and industries.
-Maybe DeSci is one of the most important research and development fields.
-Decentralized work, governance, and finance have all grown in importance as well.
-In my opinion, these priority areas need a separate mention since they are deliberate Web3 transformations of entire industries, not simply organizations.
+A few decentralised approaches are fundamentally reshaping human endeavours and industries.
+Maybe DeSci is one of the most critical research and development fields.
+Decentralised work, governance, and finance have also grown in importance.
+These priority areas need a separate mention since they are deliberate Web3 transformations of entire industries, not simply organisations.

 7. Creator Economy For Web3